theonlytechnohead/TouchFaders/README.md

   - [x] Channel level
   - [ ] Channel name (50%, I've emailed about decoding the data)
   - [x] Channel colour
-  - [ ] Channel icon (25%, I've got screenshots of the icons, just need editing and displaying)
+  - [x] Channel icon
 - [x] WinAPI audio session control via MIDI! (no name though, as pending above)
   - [x] Console -> PC
   - [x] PC -> Console
-  - [ ] (maybe?) fix stuff to avoid feedback loop, so that the SessionUI slider actually works properly
+  - [x] fix stuff to avoid feedback loop, so that the SessionUI slider actually works properly (there were multiple levels of feedback, yikes)
 - [x] zerOSConf implementation!
   - [ ] update zerOSConf implementation for truly zeroconf operation
     - [ ] rework and gut out the OSC device handling for more dynamic connections